- Movie Reviews

 There is some coarse language in this movie, including:

 The Secret Life of Pets 2 is a good-natured children’s comedy sequel to The Secret Life of Pets 1, that in addition to being beautifully animated, keeps the jokes rolling throughout the film.
-Children under 10 are likely to enjoy this movie most, but parental guidance is recommended for children under 7 due to mild themes and mild animated violence.
+Likely to appeal to a family audience, however, due to mild themes and animated violence this movie is not suitable for children under 6 and parental guidance is recommended for children aged 6-7 .

 Values in this movie that parents may wish to reinforce with their children include: